 UMGC Asia offers the Bridge Program to English learners in Japan and Korea who have not achieved the required test scores to become standard students.
 For details, you should refer to p.
-41 or visit asia.umgc.edu/bridge.
+51 or visit asia.umgc.edu/bridge.

 Note: UMGC does not issue Form I-20 A-B Certificate of Eligibility for F-1 student status.
+However, you may be eligible to pursue a program online from outside the United States.